 Today, we are interviewing Simtech Development designers.
-We will find out what challenges arise while working with client projects, how best to interact with the web design team to get the expected result, and what design trends will be relevant in 2022.
+We will find out what challenges arise while working with client projects, how best to interact with the web design team to get the expected result, and what design trends are relevant this year.

 What difficulties or features arise in the work of a designer?